Registration – Adding or Dropping Classes

 You will need to come in and pick up a Request to Withdraw From All Classes from the Registrar’s Office.
 Dropping all courses is a serious matter and as a result this form will need approval by multiple areas.
 After the form is completed and approved you will be provided a copy for your records.
 This form is only available in person.

-When does a student need the advisor and instructor’s signature to drop a course?
+When do I need my advisor’s and instructor’s signatures to drop a course?

 After the first week of classes, you should always get your advisor’s signature.
 After the fourth week of the semester, if you are above a freshman status (having completed 30 credit hours or more), you should get in addition to your advisor’s signature, your instructor’s signature and the instructor’s indication of a “W” or “WF” grade.